Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 16: Moremi Game Reserve – Botswana

-Day 16 begins with the sunrise, embarking on a day-long safari adventure in Moremi National Park, located in the heart of the Okavango Delta.
+Day 16 begins with the sunrise, embarking on a day-long safari adventure in our 4x4 vehicles in Moremi National Park, located in the heart of the Okavango Delta.
 The park's natural beauty features palm-fringed islands, open grasslands, waterways, lagoons, and papyrus swamps, all transformed by seasonal waters that support a diverse wildlife population.
 Moremi is also home to over 1,000 plant species, making it a vibrant hotspot for biodiversity.

-• Included Activity: Full Day Game Drive
+• Included Activities: Full Day 4x4 Game Drive

 • Meals: Breakfast, Lunch & Dinner